AshishgithubindiA/webcrawler/README.md

 - This version is just to read public data of goodreads.com
 - We can scale it for other websites by creating more helpers.
 - not convenient for secure sites.
-- scrapping only boock details from goodreads.com.
+- scrapping only book details from goodreads.com. scaling details given below

 Libraries used: